How to locate your air filter in your home, and more.

 Vertical HVAC systems: Due to their orientation, vertical HVAC units are typically found in smaller basements or crawlspaces where room is limited.
 There are two types of vertical HVAC units—up-flow and down-flow.

 Up-flow: The up-flow units are most common in homes today because of their natural direction of airflow.
-This energy efficient style draws cool air from the bottom and forces heated air through the top.
-On up-flow units, the filter is most likely located at the bottom of the HVAC.
+This energy-efficient style draws cool air from the bottom and forces heated air through the top.
+On up-flow units, the filter is most likely located at the bottom of the HVAC unit.
 Learn more about how to properly install your filter on up-flow HVAC units.

 Horizontal HVAC systems: These units are most often found in attics, garages or large basements with the return duct connected to the side of the air handler.
 They draw cool air from one side and force heated air out of the other side.
 Typically, horizontal systems are suspended from the ceiling or placed on a platform.
 The filter will most likely be positioned vertically in a filter-housing slot on the side of the unit.
 Learn more about how to properly install your filter on horizontal HVAC units.